Wolves transfer news: Hwang Hee-chan close to joining from RB Leipzig

 Hwang, who is contracted at Leipzig until 2025, has scored six goals in 37 games for South Korea.

-Wolves are yet to score in their opening two Premier League games of the season and host Manchester United at Molineux on Sunday, live on Sky Sports.
+Wolves are yet to score in their opening two Premier League games of the season ahead of their clash with Ole Gunnar Solskjaer's side.

+Meanwhile, Wolves are interested in Lille's Sven Botman as they search for a new central defender before the deadline, but they face strong competition from Sevilla.

 Follow Deadline Day with Sky Sports